k8snetworkplumbingwg/sriov-network-device-plugin/README.md

 For example, if the driver type is uio (i.e. igb_uio.ko) then there are specific device files to add in Device Spec.
 For vfio-pci, device files are different.
 And if it is Linux kernel network driver then there is no device file to be added.

-The idea here is, user creates a resource config for each resource pool as shown in [Config parameters](#config-parameters) by specifying the resource name and a list of resource "selectors".
+The idea here is, user creates a resource config for each resource pool as shown in [Config parameters](#config-parameters) by specifying the resource name and a "selector object" or list of "selector objects".
+Each "selector object" contains "selector(s)".

 The device plugin will initially discover all PCI network resources in the host and populate an initial "device list".
-If device type is Auxiliary network device (auxNetDevice), then for each discovered PCI device of type Netdevice plugin discovers auxiliary devices.
-Each "resource pool" then applies its selector objects in the list of selectors to the list of discovered devices.
+If device type is Auxiliary network device (auxNetDevice), then for each discovered PCI device of type Netdevice the plugin discovers auxiliary devices.
+Each "resource pool" then applies its selector object(s) in order to the list of discovered devices.
 The plugin will add devices that satisfy the selector object's constraints to the resource pool.
-Each selector specified in the selector object narrows down the list of devices for the resource pool.
+Each "selector" specified in the selector object narrows down the list of devices for the resource pool.
 Currently, the selectors are applied in following order:

 1. "vendors"      - The vendor hex code of device
 2. "devices"      - The device hex code of device